zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

       defaultZone: http://localhost:8761/eureka/
 ```

-- how to make gateway automatically fetch the services
+- How to make gateway automatically fetch the services
-	- if you connect the gateway to eureka, then you can enable the discovery locator feature to true and spring gateway will automatically fetch, load the services and provide a URL
+	- If you connect the gateway to eureka, then you can enable the discovery locator feature to true and spring gateway will automatically fetch, load the services and provide a URL
 	- The URL mapping strategy
 		- `{gateway-url}/{service-name}/{service-route}`
 		- ex `http://localhost:8080/user-service/api/v1/login`
-	- when to use?
+	- When to use?
-		- manually specifying service gives you the control what and how to define routes
+		- Manually specifying service gives you the control what and how to define routes
-		- this might be useful you are eventually going to specify all services anyway
+		- This might be useful you are eventually going to specify all services anyway
-			- if you add or remove new service, without adding the configuration the gateway can automatically provide or remote the routes.
+			- If you add or remove new service, without adding the configuration the gateway can automatically provide or remote the routes.

 ```yml
 spring: